Guide·May 3, 2026·2 min read

 Manual decisioning works at low volume.
 A credit officer reviews each file, applies judgment, and documents a recommendation.
 The problems emerge at scale:

 Automated credit decisioning runs every application through an identical policy, every time.
-The Floowed platform encodes your policy as a visual, editable workflow so the rules stay consistent and you can update them without an engineering ticket.
+The Floowed platform pairs that document intelligence with a Decisioning Engine that encodes your credit policy as a visual, editable workflow, so the rules behind every approve, decline, or refer stay consistent and you can update them without an engineering ticket.

-What role does the credit officer play in automated decisioning?
+What role do credit and risk teams play in automated decisioning?

-In our Decisioning Canvas, credit officers write policy in plain English conditions, not code.
-When a regulation changes or a product rule needs updating, the credit officer edits the canvas directly.
+In the Decisioning Engine, the credit officer stays the day-to-day operator: credit and risk teams write policy in plain English conditions, not code.
+When a regulation changes or a product rule needs updating, they edit the engine directly.
 No developer required.
-You can be live with your first automated loan in the same week you sign up, with pricing that starts at $399 per month.
+You can be live with your first automated loan in the same week you sign up, with consumption-based pricing sized to your loan volume on one short call, not a long sales cycle, and landing well under the large enterprise platforms.

 How does credit decisioning differ from credit scoring?

-See credit decisioning encoded as plain-English policy on the Decisioning Canvas.
-Book a walkthrough to watch it run a live loan against your policy in under 45 minutes.
+See credit decisioning encoded as plain-English policy on the Decisioning Engine.
+Start free to run a loan application against your own policy, or book a demo to watch it run a live loan against your policy.